code-gambit/urs-connector-main/README.md

     * Boot Application: `java -jar build/libs/url-shortner.jar `

 ## Contributing
-DISCLAIMER: Make sure not to force push untill unavoidable.
+DISCLAIMER: Make sure not to force push until unavoidable.
 1. Fork it
 2. Create your feature branch `(git checkout -b my-new-feature)`
 3. Commit your changes `(git commit -m 'Add some feature')`
-4. Clear the checks and make sure build is successfull
+4. Clear the checks and make sure below builds are successful
 5. Push your branch `(git push origin my-new-feature)`
 6. Create a new Pull Request.